-In August 2018, Digitalisation was added into the Swedish Curriculum with the intention that all teachers would prepare the students for the digital age.
-As WebEnglish.se strives to ease teachers’ workload, we have added Digital Tools.
-This page is designated for presenting tools, ideas, and the digital learning that the web author encounters when implementing digitalisation in her own classes.
+In August 2018, digitalisation was added into the Swedish Curriculum with the intention that all teachers would prepare the students for the digital age.
+As WebEnglish.se strives to ease teachers’ workload, we present Digital Tools.
+This page is designated for presenting tools, ideas, and the digital learning that the web author encountered when implementing digitalisation in her own classes.

 Right at the beginning of the school year, you can introduce digitalisation to your classes by changing some of your school start activities to include digital tools.
 On the other hand, Alice Keeler (@alicekeeler) gave a good reminder on Twitter: